Extended Services Program Overview

 We support the needs of all students in the district with high aptitude or competence in academics and/or the visual arts who require specialized instruction when compared to peers of their age, experience, and environment.
 Through a continuum of services, varying levels of challenge are designed to match student needs by differentiated, accelerated, and/or enriched instruction.
 Program placement is fluid, with appropriate opportunities to move within the continuum to transform student potential into performance.

 Students identified for Extended Services demonstrate exceptionality in cognitive ability and achievement, or talent in the academics and/or the visual arts.
-Student identification is based on multiple sources of normed quantitative data and qualitative data in grades K-8.
+Student identification is based on multiple sources of locally normed achievement data (MAP), cognitive data (CogAT, WISC, Stanford-Binet) and qualitative data (SIGS) in grades 3-8.
 Identified students experience differentiated, accelerated, and/or enriched instruction.
 The curriculum is distinguished by the depth, breadth, and pace of instruction in the following subject areas: reading/language arts, mathematics, science, and the visual arts.

 *High school students may pursue advanced curriculum through course selection.